 A healthy, moisturized skin is more resilient to changes in your body.
-Meanwhile, having dry skin means it’s thinner, less elastic, and pliable.
+Meanwhile, dry skin is thinner, less elastic, and pliable.
 If you’re not moisturizing your skin regularly, you have a higher chance of developing stretch marks.

 3. Individuals with stretch marks in their family history

-A quick look at your family history can help you determine if you will develop stretch marks.
-If you’re mama, grandmother, aunt, or sister have stretch marks; then you will most likely have them too.
+A quick look at your family history can help determine if you will develop stretch marks.
+If you’re mama, grandmother, aunt, or sister has stretch marks; then you will most likely have them too.

 Stretch marks know no gender, as even men are troubled by them, more so if they’re bodybuilders or an avid weightlifter.
 With how quickly their muscles develop, it’s inevitable for their skin to stretch and scar.